sureshsaravananbabu/Log-monitoring/README.md

 This is similar to tail-f command

-This is real time log monitoring which has been build using
+This is real time log monitoring This will retrieve the last 10 line of file effeicently</br>

+It has been Build using
 Python</br>
 Celery</br>
 Redis</br>